SkoolNotes/Taproot/KBhMATH401SeriesConvergence.md

 **Interval of Convergence**: at what values of $x$ does the series converge?

 **Radius of Convergence**: at what absolute distance from $c$ (the "centering" of the series) will the series converge?

+To figure the interval of convergence, simply use the ratio test and solve for $x$ that makes the radio $<$ 1.